 One elder, in a leadership position, reported that he had gone on "exchanges' with some of the other missionaries in his area.
 He and his companion split up and went with other missionaries to see how things are going, offer suggestions, etc. During an exchange, he noted that there was neglect on the cleanliness of the missionary apartments.
 So, he informed his group that they were to spend time on Friday evening and Saturday morning thoroughly cleaning and then report back their efforts.
-This was some of the report he passed on to President Heid....
+These are some of the reports he passed on to President Heid....

 Elder A. ...the apartments are really looking nice.
 The bathrooms and toilet smells so good.
 The kitchens are perfect.

 Elder O. ...I'd like to bear my testimony that the Tema NewTown apartment is the cleanest in the mission.

 "It was remarkable to discover that good amount of missionaries had their bed net fix,(mosquito) and those that did not were encouraged to do so."

 Elder M. The apartment is 100% certified, clean and sweet, good enough to be graded high marks.

 President Heid emphasizes self-reliance and being good stewards of what we have been given, so we are sure he was pleased that these elders were taking responsibility and acting independently.